This is a guide for faculty who plan to administer exams remotely.

-As you plan exams for a remote learning environment, first consider whether an exam is necessary, or if another assessment format would better allow you to evaluate what your students have learned.
-For instance, is a project-based assessment or a series of lower-stakes assessments appropriate?
+As you plan to administer exams remotely, consider if an exam is necessary, or if alternatives would better allow you to evaluate what your students have learned.
+For example, is a project-based assessment or a series of lower-stakes assessments appropriate?

 For most courses, the best option for delivering an exam is via a Canvas quiz, which supports both quantitative and qualitative exam formats.
-Although Canvas calls them "quizzes," the technology applies to both quiz and exam formats.
 You can specify the amount of time a student has to take an exam and mix-and-match questions from among the following types:

 - Automatically graded questions: Numeric, multiple choice, multiple answers, true/false, dropdown, matching, categorization, fill-in-the-blank, hot spot

 - Manually graded questions: Short answer/essay, file upload

 Since there is currently no option for remote proctoring, develop exams with the assumption that they are open note.
 Allowing students to use course materials during an exam eliminates unenforceable restrictive policies.

 Respondus LockDown Browser CANNOT be used for at-home exams.
 It is designed for use only during in-class proctored settings.
 We do not currently support Respondus Monitor or the use of video conferencing tools (BlueJeans, Zoom, etc) for remote proctoring.